manitapote/manitapote.github.io/_posts/2025-4-3-all-about-discrimitative-llms.md

 #### Types of generative algorithms
 1) Classical
    - Classical algorithms are good at learning patterns from structured data.
 They struggle to learn from more complex or unstructured data.
-Some classical generative algorithms include <br/ >
+Some classical generative algorithms include <br />
 a) Naive Byes: <br />
 b) Gaussian Mixture Models (GMMs): <br />
 c) Hidden Markov Models (HMMs): <br />